-You can send logs from any number of sources to cloudwatch.
+You can send logs from any number of sources to Cloudwatch.
+All you need to have is a Cloudwatch agent running on your instance.

 Create an IAM role for Cloudwatch